Numerical Solutions of the spectral problem for arbitrary self-adjoint extensions of the 1D Schroedinger equation: Finite element method for the eigenvalue problem in the interval

 Now we will subdivide each interval $I_\alpha$ into $r_\alpha + 1$ subintervals of length:

-(It could be possible to use a set of independent steps $h_\alpha$, one for each interval, however this would create some difficulties later on that we prevent in this way).
-Each subinterval $I_\alpha$ contains $r_\alpha + 2$ nodes that will be denoted as:
+The nondegeneracy condition supposes that it exists $\rho>0$ such that for all $I_{\alpha,a}\in M^N$ and for all $N>1$ where $B_{I_{\alpha,a}}$ is the largest ball contained in $I_{\alpha,a}$ such that $I_{\alpha,a}$ is star shaped with respect to $B_{I_{\alpha,a}}$.
+In our particular case this is satisfied trivially since (It would be possible to use a set of independent steps $h_\alpha$, one for each interval; however, this could create some technical difficulties later on that we prevent in this way.)
+Each subinterval $I_\alpha$ contains $r_\alpha + 2$ nodes that will be denoted as